Note: Since this article was published, President Biden has extended the payment pause until August 29, 2023.

 Recent surveys suggest that many student loan borrowers are not financially prepared to resume repayment on their loans.

-In a nationwide survey of over 33,000 student loan borrowers conducted by the Student Debt Crisis Center and Savi, two-thirds of which were fully employed, nearly 9 out of 10 borrowers said they are not financially secure enough to resume payments on their student loans this winter.
+In a nationwide survey of over 33,000 student loan borrowers conducted by the Student Debt Crisis Center and Savi, two-thirds of which were fully employed, nearly 9 out of 10 borrowers said they aren't financially secure enough to resume payments on their student loans this winter.

 Most respondents also said that the payment pause has been critical to their financial well-being during the last 20 months.